harvard-edtech/edtech-guide/ComprehensiveGuide.md

 Everything we do will be aligned with our mission.
 The skills we develop, the projects we work on, and the designs we create will all be informed by and aligned with our mission.

+What is a mission?
+It is something to _align_ your work with.
+It is not something that we expect to achieve, but rather, something that we expect to move toward.
+We think of our mission more as a _direction_ than a _mandate_.

 ## 1. Inclusive and Flexible

 Focus on diversity, equity, inclusion, and belonging: build tools that use inclusive language, foster a sense of belonging, and empower users to be themselves.